Shrinky Dinks - Information, links, ideas and patterns for shrink plastic crafting.

 Featuring the work of several artists, step by step techniques and projects.
 A must visit!

-Many Shrink Plastic Projects
+Embossed Shrink Plastic Charms

 Christmas Ornaments